 Summer Travels Italy Part I

-While I saw the great, the grand, and the famous Basilicas–Firenze, Roma, & Venezia–I instead want to show off some of the smaller and less well known churches.
+While I saw the great, grand, and famous Basilicas–Firenze, Roma, & Venezia–I instead want to show off some of the smaller and less well-known churches.
 I had the absolute delight to call the Mantova area home for three weeks.
 And while there I met the local Bishop, as well as several wonderful Priests.
 I explored the town of Mantova several times– by day and by night–and today I offer you my poor camera footage–I had a terrible cell phone while over there–to display and show off two of the treasures of Mantova.

 It first church I ask you to view is Quaderni di San Lorenzo–The Rotonda of Saint Lorenzo, which was dedicated to St. Lorenzo.